SamuelNgundi/Maze3D/README.md

 # Maze3D
-Making a 3d game in C++ using raycaster
+Making a 3d game in C using raycaster